 Disasters brought on by typhoons, floods and earthquakes displace millions of people across the Philippines each year, leaving hundreds of thousands in prolonged or protracted displacement situations.
-In the impoverished southern island group of Mindanao, decades of multiple internal armed conflicts, generalised and clan-based violence, and human rights violations continue to drive new and ongoing displacement.
-Human rights violations and displacement are also caused by development projects, including infrastructure, energy, waste and watershed management.
+In the impoverished southern island group of Mindanao, decades of multiple internal armed conflicts, generalised and community-based violence, and human rights violations continue to drive new and ongoing displacement.
+Human rights violations and displacement are also caused by development schemes, including infrastructure, energy, and waste and watershed management projects.

 Frequent and prolonged displacement in the Philippines occurs in the context of disasters brought on by natural hazard events, conflict in the southern island group of Mindanao, and development projects, which have often affected the ancestral lands of indigenous peoples.
 The vulnerability of historically marginalised minority communities, including indigenous groups and people living in informal settlements, means that they tend to face the greatest risk and the worst impacts in all displacement contexts.
 Poverty coupled with rapid urbanisation, the growth of unplanned settlements and ineffective or unenforced building codes and land zoning regulations are major drivers of risk, as many settlements are located in hazard-prone coastal areas.
 Disaster risk and conflict risk are compounded by weak governance and a lack of accountability.
 The country is highly vulnerable to the impacts of climate change, and adverse effects are already being reported.